pborowicz/human-cron/README.md

 Bash script presents crontab in human readable form.

-Script uses `crontab` commad avaliable in Ubuntu / Debian and similar Linux distributions
+Script uses `crontab` command avaliable in Ubuntu / Debian and similar Linux distributions

 Sample use:
 ./human-cron.sh [user]

 Sample output:
--+ komenda /usr/sbin/quotacheck -avug zostanie wykonana codziennie o godzinie 3:00
+-+ command /usr/sbin/quotacheck -avug will be done every day at 3:00

-Outpu commands only in polish language.
+Output commands only in English.

-Version 1.0
+Version 1.2